 Symptom Probable Cause Corrective Action Red LED on control panel is illuminated and audible alarm sounds.
 Console or control failure.
 Discontinue use and contact ZOLL.
 Red LED on control panel is blinking and audible alarm beeps repeatedly.
 Electrical power was momentarily interrupted.
 Turn off power and wait 30 seconds.
 Turn on the console and restart.
 If problem persists, discontinue use and contact ZOLL.
 Console will not start.
 No electrical power.
-Verify that the console is plugged into a working circuit of correct capacity.
+Verify that the console is plugged into a working cir- cuit of correct capacity.
 Ensure that the power cord is securely plugged into the power inlet connection of the console.
+The patient does not cool.
+The activity moni- tor indicates "MAX COOLING" and the patient's temperature is increasing.
 The patient may be febrile.
 The fever has overcome the cooling capability of the catheter.
 Use additional patient cooling methods as needed until the patient's temperature is stabilized.
-The patient does not The temperature controller setting is incorrect.
-Verify the target temperature, and that the cooling rate option is not used. cool.
-The activity monitor indicates "MAX COOLING" and the patient's temperature is increasing.
+The temperature controller setting is incorrect.
+Verify the target temperature, and that the cooling rate option is not used.
 The saline flow is obstructed-indicated by no rotation of the flow indicator.
 Inspect the entire length of tubing, from the patient's catheter connection to the console and back to the patient.
 Clear all restrictions.
 Check the flow indicator to confirm flow.
-The catheter is improperly positioned or is not connected.
+The catheter is improperly positioned or is not con- nected.
 Place and position the catheter as directed by the Instructions for Use.
 Connect the saline circuit tubing to the catheter and prime the saline circuit.